solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 rewards for votes to the staker.

-* Staker - The lamport owner that is risking lamports with consensus votes in exchange for network rewards.
+* Staker - The lamport owner that is risking lamports with consensus votes in exchange for cluster rewards.
 This is the owner of the RewardState program.

 * Delegate - The validator that is submitting votes on behave of the staker.
 This is the owner of the VoteState program.